robofont-mechanic/Mechanic/README.md

 Features
 --------

-* Checks for updates of configured extensions on update (options)
+* Checks for updates of configured extensions on update (optional)
-* Ignore individual extensions from being updated
+* Conditionally ignore individual extensions from being updated
 * Manually check for updates of configured extensions

 Extension Registry